-A constructive dismissal happens when a worker voluntarily quits because the employer created intolerable working conditions.
-Those conditions have to be bad enough that the worker has no reasonable alternative but to resign.
+In California, a constructive dismissal happens when you voluntarily quit because your employer created intolerable working conditions.
+Those conditions have to be bad enough that you have no reasonable alternative but to resign.

 To be sufficiently intolerable, the working conditions generally must either be: